 Buying high-quality products that serve a purpose doesn’t mean you have to overpay.
 Sure, quality costs more than junk, but if you can save money on that purchase with zero effort, would you do it?
 If so, then join Capital One Shopping and get the free browser extension.

 Capital One Shopping has a powerful price comparison tool searches the internet to find lower prices for you, and it does this in mere seconds.
 Capital One Shopping is an absolute must if you shop Amazon.

-The browser extension reminds you to activate cash-back offers at online retail partners and adds the best available coupon code to your order when you check out.
+The browser extension reminds you to activate Loyalty Point offers (LP can be redeemed for free gift cards) at online retail partners and adds the best available coupon code to your order when you check out.
 No more wasting time searching in vain for valid coupon codes!

 There you have it, five things frugal people never buy.
 Now it’s time for some self-reflection: Have you spent money on any of these five things in the past month?
 If you could curb that spending in the month ahead, how would you use that money more intentionally?

 Change your financial future by making small, but significant, decisions today.

 - 12+ Tips to Cut Household Expenses Drastically

 - 7 Money Lessons You Didn’t Learn Growing Up

 - 43 Hacks to Live on One Income and Never be Poor

 - 5+ Amazon Hacks Every Prime Member Should Know